omnetpp/omnetpp/doc/src/userguide/launcher.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The launcher automatically decides whether the release or debug build of the model should be started.
 When running,
-release mode binaries are used automatically.
-For debugging, debug builds are started (i.e. those where the binary ends
+release-mode binaries are used automatically.
+For debugging, debug builds are started (i.e., those where the binary ends
-with ``_dbg`` suffix.)
+with ``_dbg`` suffix).
 Before starting the simulation, the launcher ensures that the binary is up to date and triggers a
 build process (and changes also the active configuration) if necessary.

 Batch Execution